Leases · Retail

 The ownership behind Baltimore Pickleball Club includes Bonny Gothier and her daughter Alex Guerriere, who are both big fans of the sport.

-“A significant part of our motivation and investment is that we believe Baltimoreans deserve access to high-quality indoor pickleball facilities and we intend to deliver a professional concept to fill this void,” Alex Guerriere said.
+“A significant part of our motivation and investment is that we believe Baltimoreans deserve access to high-quality indoor pickleball facilities and we intend to deliver a professional concept to fill this void,” Alex Guerriere said in a statement.
 “We believe pickleball will eventually become a sport played in high school and college, and our facility can also serve as a youth training center and venue for competitions and leagues.”

 Pickleball is among the fastest-growing sports in the U.S. More than a half-million people have taken up the sport since early 2021, according to the Sports & Fitness Industry Association.